MolBIFFM/diana/README.md

     }
 ]
 ```
 An upper bound on the number of nodes in any module.
 Modules are iteratively subdivided until this threshold is met.
-The default setting is the number of proteins in the network, corresponding to a single iteration.
+The default setting is the number of proteins in the network, corresponding to a single iteration of the community detection algorithm.

 ```json
 [